 Leak surveys are a way to identify problems in a gas transmission pipeline that could affect the integrity of the pipe or the operation of the transmission system.
 Leak surveys involve a variety of technologies ranging from combustible gas indicators to newer infrared and laser devices.

 What is an in-line or internal pipeline inspection?

 There are many internal line inspection, or in-line inspection (ILI), devices available that can be equipped with robotic cameras and sensors to check pipe thickness and welds while detecting flaws and corrosion.
 Although these "Smart Pigs" have been proven effective, their use is limited to pipelines designed to accommodate the units with proper insertion and extraction points, smooth transitions between pipe segments, minimum radius turns and the like.
 Many of PG&E's pipelines were designed and constructed before Smart Pig technology was developed and will require significant reconstruction to accommodate this form of inspection.

 What is a hydrostatic test?

-Hydrostatic testing is a proven method for verifying the actual capability of a natural gas pipeline to operate at a safe level of pressure (referred to as the maximum allowable operating pressure, or MAOP).
+Hydrostatic testing involves water pressure-testing a pipeline.
+It’s a proven method for verifying the actual capability of a natural gas pipeline to operate at a safe level of pressure (referred to as the maximum allowable operating pressure, or MAOP).
 Hydrostatic testing is also used to test such familiar items as scuba tanks, fire extinguishers and air compressor tanks.
 A hydrostatic test involves pressurizing a section of pipe with water up to a much higher percentage of the pipe material's maximum design strength than the pipe will ever operate at with natural gas.
 This verifies the capability of a pipeline to safely operate at the desired MAOP and can reveal weaknesses that could lead to defects and leaks in the pipe.
-In order to perform a hydrostatic test the pipeline has to be taken out of service for many days, which may impact our ability to serve our customers.
+In order to perform a hydrostatic test the pipeline has to be taken out of service for many days.

 General Gas System Operations